MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/insights/code-optimizations-vscode-extension.md

 1. The command:
    1. Pulls in the body of the issue, which includes the call stack, CPU usage, etc.
    1. Uses the Code Optimizations model to generate a code fix.
-This may take some time.
+This action may take some time.

 1. Once the code fix is generated, click the **Compare With Original** button to review the suggested fix alongside the original.

     :::image type="content" source="media/code-optimizations-vscode-extension/compare-with-original.png" alt-text="Screenshot of the Compare With Original button.":::

-1. Make any additional changes to the code fix using the inline chat option.
+1. Make any other changes to the code fix using the inline chat option.
 For example, ask Copilot to:
    - Update method name from `<A>` to `<B>`.
    - Use `API X` instead of `API Y`, etc.